HoussemDellai/Trigger-Pipeline-From-Another-Pipeline/README.md

-# Trigger-Pipeline-From-Another-Pipeline
-Triggering a pipeline from another one in Azure DevOps.
+# Trigger Pipeline from another Pipeline in Azure DevOps

 There are 2 solutions for triggering a pipeline from another pipeline in Azure DevOps Pipelines using yaml syntax:
 1) Using 'resources' feature